-These loans are never forgiven, so you’ll have to repay them if you ever leave your home.
-You’ll usually cover the repayment of the loan through the proceeds from selling your residence.
+Deferred-payment loans are never forgiven, so you’ll have to repay them if you ever leave your home.
+You’ll usually cover the repayment of the loan through the proceeds from the sale of your residence.

 Your lender or another organization might offer you the opportunity to take out a second mortgage loan at the same time your first mortgage is finalized.
 You can use the funds from this loan to cover your down payment.
 You’ll have to repay this loan in installments, usually when you make your monthly payments on your first loan.
 This means you’ll be making two mortgage payments each month.

 The goal is to get a low interest rate on these loans.
-Some lenders or organizations might offer these second loans with no interest at all.
+Some lenders or organizations might even offer such loans with no interest at all.

 Matched Savings Programs

-Matched savings programs – otherwise known as individual development accounts – are another way for homeowners to get help paying for their down payments.
-In such programs, home buyers deposit money into an account with a bank, government agency or community organization.
+Matched savings programs – otherwise known as individual development accounts – are another way for homeowners to get help on their down payment.
+With these home buyer programs, prospective home buyers deposit money into an account with a bank, government agency or community organization.
 That institution agrees to match however much the buyers deposit.
 Buyers can then use the total amount of funds to help cover their down payments.

 For instance, buyers might deposit $5,000 into an account.
-The bank, government agency or community organization with which they are working will then add $5,000 more into the account.
+The bank, government agency or community organization they’re working with will then add $5,000 more into the account.
 The buyers can use this $10,000 to cover the cost of their down payment.

 Down Payment Assistance FAQs

-Let’s talk about some common questions that come up around down payment assistance.
+Let’s look at some frequently asked questions concerning down payment assistance.

 How long does it take to get down payment assistance?

-How long it takes to get down payment assistance depends on the program and the type of assistance.
-Each state offers its own programs, as do different cities and organizations.
-These programs move at different speeds depending on the demand and size of the program.
+The amount of time it takes to get down payment assistance depends on the program and the type of assistance.
+Each state offers its own programs, as do cities and organizations.
+These programs move at different speeds depending on their size and the demand for them.

-It’s important to know that, if you apply for down payment assistance, it may take longer to close on your home.
+It’s important to know that it may take longer to close on your home if you apply for down payment assistance.
 The assistance program must work with your lender to secure the loan and the down payment funds.
 This can add time to the closing process, depending on how quickly the down payment assistance program acts.

 What do I need to qualify for down payment assistance?

-The two most common requirements you need to meet are a minimum credit score of 620 or higher and an income limit that meets the program’s requirements.
+The two most common down payment assistance qualifications are a minimum credit score of 620 and an income limit that satisfies the program’s requirements, according to .
 Many programs also consider your debt-to-income ratio (DTI).